uwmadison-chm/mst-labjs/README.md

 # Mnemonic Similarity Task for lab.js

-A simple online MST implementation in lab.js, based on [this PsychoPy repository](https://github.com/celstark/MST) from the Stark lab.
+A simple online continuous MST implementation in lab.js, based on [this PsychoPy repository](https://github.com/celstark/MST) from the Stark lab.

-Pseudorandom lag order is based on ppt and session IDs, passed as "PPT" and "Session" in the querystring.
+Pseudorandom lag order is based on ppt and session IDs, passed as "PPT" and "session" in the querystring.

+Stimulus set defaults to 1, but you can pick others by passing "stimulusSet" in the querystring.

 Lag orders have been built with Nate Vack's `make_lags.py` script, included, and altered to output JSON.
 To use your own orderings, load `mst.js` in the